 ⏤ I would not write it now because we don’t have enough distance to see what this collective experience of rupture will lead to in terms of folding in on ourselves and our habits of solidarity.
 I am not very optimistic; I fear the rise of violent radicalisation too much.
 I am also disturbed by the febrility and distress of young people, who can quickly gravitate towards forms of political extremism.
 Even those I was hoping would help us.
 They are living in situations that are too testing, the idea of their future is provoking greater and greater anxiety, even amongst those who were optimistic, who assumed they would have great careers.
 These are bad omens.
 This generation is very anxious, but also doubtless very angry.
 What will become of this anger, of this feeling of being deprived of one’s youth?
 We have to imagine a new way of working and living together in an economy of means, movement, and exchanges - it’s a huge challenge.
 So perhaps I would instead write something about that: how do we start again when everything seems to be finished?

-Text translated into English by Sara & Emma Bielecki.
+Sara & Emma Bielecki.